 Historic Wellington pub to get makeover after council approval

-The Park Hotel, in Whitchurch Road, is a grade II listed building and needed consent from Telford and Wrekin Council to redecorate the exterior.
+The Park Hotel, in Whitchurch Road, is a Grade II-listed building and needed consent from Telford & Wrekin Council to redecorate the exterior.

 It is currently a faded blue but owners Stonegate Group wanted something more traditional.